ChuiNetwork/chui-accountsdb-plugin-postgres/README.md

 sudo systemctl start postgresql@14-main
 ```

 Create the database.
-For example, the following creates a database named 'solana':
+For example, the following creates a database named 'chui':

 ```
-sudo -u postgres createdb solana -p 5433
+sudo -u postgres createdb chui -p 5433
 ```

 Create the database user.
-For example, the following creates a regular user named 'solana':
+For example, the following creates a regular user named 'chui':

 ```
-sudo -u postgres createuser -p 5433 solana
+sudo -u postgres createuser -p 5433 chui
 ```

 Verify the database is working using psql.
 For example, assuming the node running